molgenis/ngs-utils/scripts/ClinicalPathogenicityComparison/README.md

 ## 4. Annotation
  With the use of the molgenis annotators (https://github.com/molgenis/molgenis) it is possible to add the information of other resources to the desired dataset.
  The commandline version only supports VCF files which is provided in annotator folder.
+A precompiled JAR (Version 1.9) is provided in the annotator folder.